 Cabernet Sauvignon Storage

-Cabernet Sauvignon’s high tannin content and firm acidity make it one of the longest-aging wines in the world.
-Proper storage allows it to develop tertiary aromas, improving its market desirability and auction value.
+Cabernet Sauvignon’s high tannin content and firm acidity make it one of the longest-aging wines on earth.
+Proper storage allows it to develop tertiary aromas over time, which improves market desirability and drives up auction value when you’re ready to sell.

 • Ideal Cellaring Conditions – Temperature between 50-55°F (10-13°C) with 70% humidity to prevent cork deterioration.